Employee fired after refusing to work over Roe v. Wade ruling: 'I’m in mourning'

 "Last Friday, like countless other folks, I was devastated by the news of the supreme court’s attack on abortion rights," Lopez wrote.
 "Paired with the flood of anti-queer and anti-trans legislation, it’s been hard to process how company’s [sic] expect us to be productive while our rights are being stripped away."

-He said that every Friday, one of his tasks was to "process reports for upcoming releases" and he would then have to email his work to a list of 275 people.
-But after the court's ruling, he decided not to complete the task and emailed his coworkers letting them know.
+Lopez said that every Friday, one of his tasks was to "process reports for upcoming releases" and he would then have to email his work to a list of 275 people.
+However, after the court's ruling, he decided not to complete the task and emailed his coworkers letting them know.

 ALASKA AIRLINES, DICK'S SPORTING GOODS, JPMORGAN, DISNEY AND OTHERS COVERING TRAVEL COSTS FOR ABORTIONS